Musée Fabre

-The Musée Fabre is a museum in the southern French city of Montpellier, capital of the Hérault département.
+The Musée Fabre (/fr/; Fabre Museum) is a museum in the southern French city of Montpellier, capital of the Hérault department.

 The museum was founded by François-Xavier Fabre, a Montpellier painter, in 1825.
 Beginning in 2003, the museum underwent a 61.2 million euro renovation, which was completed in January 2007.
 It is one of the main sights of Montpellier and close to the city's main square, the Place de la Comédie.
-The museum's national importance is recognised by it being classified as a Musée de France by the French Ministry of Culture.
+The museum's national importance is recognised by it being classified as a Musée de France by the Ministry of Culture.